smoothie2003/reactudacity/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
+    ├── App.js # This is the root of the app.
+    ├── BookGrid.js # BookGrid Component, used by BookSelf and Search components to render Books ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
+    ├── BookSearch.js # BookSearch Component, used by App Component for rendering search page.
+    ├── BookSelf.js # BooksSelf Component, used by BookSelves component for different shelves.
+    ├── BookSelves.js # BookSelves Component, used by App Component for rendering the Selves page.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg